mauritsvanrees/vs.jsonexport/README.txt

-pareto.jsonexport - export Zope/Plone objects to JSON
+vs.jsonexport - export Zope/Plone objects to JSON
 =====================================================

 This product allows exporting Zope/Plone content as JSON.
 It's goal is not to